Reviving product states in the disordered Heisenberg chain: Results

 Since the product states $|m_1\rangle\otimes\cdots\otimes|m_L\rangle$ and the energy eigenstates $|E_j\rangle$ both provide an orthonormal basis of the Hilbert space, there exists a unitary mapping $\hat U$ between the two.
 The mapping is believed to be quasi-local \cite{Serbyn2013,Huse2014,Abanin2019,PhysRevX.7.021018}, which implies that it maps local operators to operators whose support is still localized in space with potentially (sub-)exponential tails.
 As a simplified model for this situation, we may think of $\hat U$ as a local quantum circuit of finite depth and composed of gates that only couple nearest neighbors.
 At the same time, the Hamiltonian $\hat H$, and therefore also the unitary $\hat U$, has the states $\kD\otimes\cdots\otimes\kD$ and $\kU\otimes\cdots\otimes\kU$ as eigenstates.
 In the bulk of a large region of spins all pointing upwards or downwards, $\hat U$ must therefore act like the identity.
 Quasi-locality immediately implies that $|E:k\rangle=\hat U|\dw:k\rangle$ only contains a localized, static excitation around the domain-wall interface, see Fig.~\ref{fig:excitations}.
 The superposition $|\Psi^{(k)}_\pm\rangle$, which shows perfect revivals, must hence support an operator localized around $k$ whose expectation value oscillates in time, i.e., a dynamical, localized excitation.

 This discussion suggests that in a large system we may construct multiple domain walls separated by dynamical, localized excitations as long as the size of each domain wall is sufficiently large.
 A finite density of local dynamical excitations should hence in principle be possible.
 However, each such excitation doubles the number of energy eigenstates that need to be superposed, and the cost of simulating such situations scales exponentially with the number of excitations.
-In the supplementary material, we provide proof-of-principle numerics in a system of size $L=80$ with up to three excitations, supporting the general argument described above.
+In Supplementary Figure~3 we provide proof-of-principle numerics in a system of size $L=80$ with up to three excitations, supporting the general argument described above, see \ref{app:multiple-excs} for more details.